 He just goes about it much more quietly, he keeps more of his thoughts to himself, and he waits patiently for his turn in a conversation.

 He’s just a little more put-together and “grown-up.”

 But I have to admit, I miss his spark.
 I miss the fervor.
 And I miss that laugh that bubbles up from his belly… the one that he can’t control.

 In quiet moments (like this one), I plan out all the ways that I’m going to show him my love.
 Because I do love him… so much.

 I plan all the things that I want to say to him to remind him how amazing he is, just exactly the way that he is.

 Who needs medication?
 This little boy is perfect.

 But then he wakes up and the chaos begins.

-And without the medicine to regulate his impulsivity, I worry all day about the dangerous choices he’ll make – like the time he snuck outside and started our van.
-Or perhaps the time he tried to put a space heater in the bathtub to warm it up.
+And without the medicine to regulate his impulsivity, I worry all day long about the dangerous choices he’ll make. ( like the time he snuck outside and started our van.
+Or perhaps the time he tried to put a space heater in the bathtub to warm it up. )

-He makes crazy, dangerous, impulsive decisions… but only without the medicine. *sigh*
+He makes crazy, dangerous, impulsive decisions… but only when he doesn’t have medicine in him. *sigh*